CONTACT INFORMATION

 Academic Scholarship

-- Must graduate from high school with academic honors, with an overall Rank 1 to10
+- Must graduate from junior high school with Academic Honors 1-10 or with top 10 highest overall GWA

 Economic Scholarship